cas-lab-munich/SigmaRL/README.md

 ```
 pip install -r requirements.txt
 ```
-We have tested that this repository works well in Windows and macOS.
+We have tested this repository and confirmed that it works well on Windows and macOS.
+You may need to take additional steps to make it work on Linux.

 ## How to Use
 ### Training